WillRod42/fizz-buzz/README.md

 Test: "If given an max that would output a range that includes a '2', it should replace all 2's with 'Boop!'"
 Code: beepBoop(2)
-Expected Output: ["Boop!"]
+Expected Output: ["Beep!", "Boop!"]

 Test: "If given an max that would output a range that includes a '3', it should replace all 3's with 'Won't you be my neighbor?'"
 Code: beepBoop(3)
-Expected Output: ["Won't you be my neighbor?"]
+Expected Output: ["Beep!", "Boop!", "Won't you be my neighbor?"]